suryavanshi123/Business-Insights-360/README.md

 •	Last Refreshed Date: Shows the last data when the database was refreshed.

-•	Values in Millions($): Values in the Dashboard are in Millions $.
+•	Values in Millions($): Values in the Dashboard are in Dollars & Millions.

 •	Sales data loaded till mmm/yy: Sales data provided in the data base is up to the date "mmm/yy".